 Dance Psychology is the study of dance and dancers from a scientific, psychological, perspective.
-The Dance Psychology Lab was set up in 2008 as a centre for research in the science of dance and dancers.
+The Dance Psychology Lab was set up in 2008 as a centre for teaching and research in the science of dance and dancers.

 Movement for Mental Health